Course Descriptions

 Corporate Taxation - LAWS 6157

-Examines the federal income taxation of "subchapter C" corporations and their shareholders.
+Examines the federal income taxation of ?subchapter C? corporations and their shareholders.
 Topics may include choice of entity, operations, distributions, redemptions, formations, liquidations, taxable asset and stock acquisitions, and tax-free reorganizations (that is, mergers and acquisitions).
-Prerequisite: Income Taxation (LAWS 6007).
+Degree credit not granted for this course and ACCT 6450.
+Requies prereqs of LAWS 6007.
+3 credits, letter graded.

 Corporate Transactions in Health Law - LAWS 7565

-This course introduces key corporate and regulatory issues impacting the delivery of health care.
-The course focus will be transactional, with students first gaining an understanding of basic corporate law and regulatory principles, and then learning to integrate core federal and state laws into choice and use of corporate structures and operational strategies.
-As the health care industry undergoes tremendous consolidation and reorganization in response to the changing market and environment ushered in by the Affordable Care Act, the course will examine health care transactions from both the hospital's and the physician's perspective.
+Introduces key corporate and regulatory issues impacting the delivery of health care.
+Focus will be transactional, with students gaining an understanding of basic corporate law and regulatory principles, and then learning to integrate core federal and state laws into choice and use of corporate structures and operational strategies.
+3 credits, letter graded.

 Corporations - LAWS 6211

-Covers formation of corporations and their management; relations among shareholders, officers, and directors; the impact of federal legislation on directors' duties; and the special problems of closed corporations.
+Covers formation of corporations and their management; relations among shareholders, officers and directors; the impact of federal legislation on directors' duties; the special problems of closed corporations.
 Students who take this course cannot also receive course credit for Business Associations (LAWS 7621).
+3-4 credits, letter graded.

 Courtroom Observation Civil - LAWS 5323